etingof/talks/pyvo-optional-static-typing/source/slides.rst

 * The larger your project
 * ...the larger your team
 * ...the heavier you refactor your code
-* the more you need it!
+* the more you may need it!

 Can I use it?
 =============